sempare/sempare-delphi-template-engine/README.md

     number <% i %>
 <% end %>
 ```
-NOTE: Loop variables can be updated within the scope of the block without the loop integrity being compromised.
+**NOTE** Loop variables can be updated within the scope of the block without the loop integrity being compromised.

-The other 'for' variation is as follows:
+The other 'for in' variation is as follows:
 ```
 Attendees:
 <%for i in _ %>